BorgwardtLab/Imputing_Signatures/README.md

-# Path Imputation Strategies for Signature Models
+# Path Imputation Strategies for Signature Models of Irregularly Time Series

-The goal of this project is to extend signature models to the real-world setting of classifying irregularly spaced and incompletely observed time series.
+Anonymous code submission.
+Below commands assume that a GPU is available.

 ## Environment
 Please install the dependencies as indicated in the Pipfile